-Introducing Mackinac Island
+Welcome to Mackinac Island

 The most important date on this 3.8-sq-mile island was 1898 – the year cars were banned in order to encourage tourism.
 Today all travel is by horse or bicycle; even the police use bikes to patrol the town.
 The crowds of tourists – called Fudgies by the islanders – can be crushing at times, particularly during summer weekends.
 But when the last ferry leaves in the evening and clears out the day-trippers, Mackinac's real charm emerges and you drift back into another, slower era.

-The visitor center, by the Arnold Line ferry dock, has maps for hiking and cycling.
 Eighty percent of the island is state parkland.
 Not much stays open between November and April.